-Beauty Is More Than Skin Deep,
+Transcript: Beauty Is More than Skin Deep

+Below is an approximation of this video’s audio content.
 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
-This is just an approximation of the audio contributed by Ashley Rhinehart, RN.

 The skin is the largest organ in the body—about 20 square feet—and, the most vulnerable organ in the body, exposed to both the oxidizing effects of UV radiation from the sun, and the oxidizing effects of oxygen in the air.

 And, years of oxidant stress can take a toll.
 Over the years, skin becomes thinner, more easily damaged; loses volume, elasticity, and can sag and wrinkle.